percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 3. Configures each shard's `mongod` with `mongotHost` and `searchIndexManagementHostAndPort` pointed at its own shard's search Service.
-4. Configures `mongos` with the per-shard search endpoints so `createSearchIndex` issued through `mongos` reaches the correct `mongot`.
+4. Configures `mongos` with the first shard's search endpoint so `createSearchIndex` issued through `mongos` reaches the correct `mongot`.
 5. Reports `status.search.{rs0,rs1} = {size:1, ready:1, ...}`.